All My Sons: Act III

 Chris has left home.
 At 2 am, Kate advises Joe to express willingness to go to prison and make Chris relent, should he return.
 As he only sought to make money for his family, Joe is adamant that their relationship is above the law.
 Soon after, Ann emerges and expresses her intention to leave with Chris regardless of Kate's disdain.
 When Kate angrily refuses again, Ann sends Joe away and reluctantly provides Kate with a letter from Larry.
 Chris returns and remains torn on whether to turn Joe over to the authorities, knowing it doesn't erase the death of his fellow soldiers or absolve the world of its natural merciless state.

 Joe returns and excuses his guilt on account of the abundance of profiteers in the world.
 Chris wearily responds that he knew but believed that Joe was better than the others.
 Ann takes the letter and provides it to Chris while Kate desperately tries to push Joe away.
 Chris reads the letter to Joe out loud.
 It implies that Larry committed suicide because of his father's guilt.
 Joe agrees to turn himself in.
 He goes inside to get his coat and kills himself with a gunshot off-stage.
 The play ends with Chris, in tears, being consoled by Kate to not take Joe's death on himself.

+Title

+The play's title is taken from Joe's line at the end of Act III, right before his final exit: “Sure, [Larry] was my son.
+But I think to him they were all my sons.
+And I guess they were, I guess they were.”

 Timeline

 The precise dates of events in the play are unclear.
-However it is possible to construct a timeline of All My Sons using the dialogue.
-The action takes place in August 1946, in the Midwestern United States with the main story taking place on a Sunday morning.
+However it is possible to construct a timeline of All My Sons using the dialogues.
+The action takes place in August 1947, in the Midwestern United States with the main story taking place on a Sunday morning.